 Today’s generation is more socially aware than ever before.
 Armed with instant information, consumers realize the power they have.
 They support brands that give back to the community.
 And they boycott brands that misstep.

-Purpose-driven marketing or cause-related marketing offer brands a unique opportunity to give back to their community while earning customer loyalty and bolstering brand awareness at the same time.
+Purpose-driven marketing represents a unique opportunity to give back to the community while earning customer loyalty and bolstering brand awareness.

 What is purpose-driven marketing?

 A purpose-driven brand is not solely about marketing; it’s a way of doing business.

 Purpose-driven brands support causes that align with their corporate values.
 They often incorporate some sort of corporate social responsibility (CSR) — a process that enables businesses to be accountable to itself, to stakeholders and to the public.
 Common initiatives include environmental sustainability, direct philanthropic giving, ethical business practices and economic responsibility.

 Purpose-driven marketing is often mistaken for cause marketing.
 They both share similar goals — giving back.
 However, they have different methodologies.

 Cause marketing involves short-term campaigns that support a singular non-profit or other altruistic endeavors.
 Purpose-driven marketing involves a long-term communications plan that speaks more about how a brand does business, including corporate values, culture, business operations and long-term initiatives.

 What are examples of purpose-driven marketing?

 Purpose-driven brands not only make their passion for giving back known, they make it an essential part of their brand identity.
 Their purpose informs every aspect of their business — operations, suppliers, employee benefits and marketing.

 Patagonia’s mission statement, “We’re in business to save the planet,” is their business model.
 The 45-year-old American clothing business is well known for environmental activism and sustainable fulfillment set-up.